Cedric C. Smith: University of Michigan

-In 1914, Smith enrolled at the University of Michigan and played on the Michigan Wolverines freshman football team.
-Smith was a standout on the freshman team, being compared with Michigan State star George "Carp" Julian: "Smith weighs 190.
+In 1914, Smith enrolled at the University of Michigan and played on the freshman football team.
+Smith was a standout on the freshman team, being compared with Michigan Agricultural star George E. Julian: "Smith weighs 190.
 He rips up the line in about the same manner as the Aggie terror."
 As a sophomore in 1915, Smith started five games at fullback.
 As a junior in 1916, he started seven games at fullback.
 Michigan's legendary coach, Fielding H. Yost, said of Smith: "Pat was a brilliant player ... fast, brainy and an excellent punter and passer.
 I would call him an all-around star.
 He was unfortunate in being injured on a number of occasions, but the following Saturday he was usually ready to put on another stellar performance."
-After the 1916 season, Smith's teammates selected him as captain of the 1917 Michigan football team.
+After the 1916 season, Smith's teammates selected him as captain of the 1917 Michigan Wolverines football team.

 Smith was also a member of the Michigan track and field team in 1916, 1917 and 1919.
 He won the Big Ten Conference shot put title in 1919.

 World War I

 After submarines sank seven U.S. merchant ships and the publication of the Zimmermann Telegram, the United States declared war on Germany on April 6, 1917.
 Even before the formal declaration of war, Smith enlisted with the Ann Arbor naval reserves and by the end of April 1917, he was reported to be "somewhere in the east" serving his country.
 In honor of Captain Smith's actions, the Michigan football team voted to preserve his status as captain of the 1917 team, even though he spent the fall at the Great Lakes Naval Training Station.
 For the first time in the history of football at Michigan, the team had no active captain.

 At the Great Lakes Naval Training Station, Smith was assigned to play on the unit's football team with other leading football players who were enlisted in the Navy.
 Smith was the captain and fullback for the Great Lakes team, a squad that beat the University of Iowa 14–7.
 For Thanksgiving, a special all-star match was played at Stagg Field in Chicago between players who were serving in the Army and Navy.
 Smith was the leader of the Navy team that defeated the Army 27–0.
 Newspaper accounts of the game report that Smith played a "brilliant game," as he "smashed his way over for two touchdowns."

 With most of college football's top performers in the military service, Walter Camp did not select an All-American team in 1917.
 Instead, he selected an All-America Service team and named Smith as the fullback on that team.

-After the war, Smith returned to Michigan where he received his degree in 1919.
+After the war, Smith returned to Michigan, where he received his degree in 1919.